Warehouse Problem with Bounds, Fixed Costs and Complementarity Constraints: Introduction

+The original warehouse problem was introduced by Cahn \cite{Cahn}.
+This original problem can be seen as a special case of Problem \eqref{prob:1} where there is no storage cost and all the bounds are equal to a fixed constant, i.e., $\Ust = \Uxt = \Uyt = U$ and $\rt=0$ for all $t\in\tset$.
+Bellman \cite{bellman} presented a dynamic programming algorithm to solve the original problem.
+Dreyfus \cite{dreyfus} extended this dynamic programming approach and showed that the solution can be determined analytically.
+Charnes et al. \cite{charnes} considered a variant of the original warehouse problem where the selling and buying costs evolve over time according to a known stochastic process.
+They showed that results for the deterministic problem can be used to obtain a policy that is optimal in expectation.

+Subsequent work has studied many bounded-storage and commodity-trading variants, including applications to natural gas \cite{secomandi}, agricultural commodities \cite{devalkar}, and energy storage \cite{xuconference,xujournal,bolun2020,bolun2021}.
+These papers typically consider a stochastic variant of Problem \eqref{prob:1} with bounds that are fixed or otherwise structured.
+The resulting models are often solved using dynamic-programming approaches that rely on concavity properties of the single-period value functions.
+Complementarity constraints destroy this concavity structure.
+As a result, papers that include such constraints typically impose assumptions such as $p_t+c_t\le 0$, under which simultaneous purchasing and selling is suboptimal and the complementarity constraints become effectively redundant.

-However, it is easy to see that this does not hold when fixed costs or complementarity constraints are introduced.
-Some of these papers do consider complementary constraints (see, e.g., \cite{secomandi,xuconference,xujournal,bolun2020,bolun2021}) especially due to their relevance in energy markets.
-However, they also make the assumption that it is never optimal to purchase and sell during the same time period and so the complementarity constraint is vacuously satisfied.
-To the best of our knowledge, the only paper that deals with fixed costs and complementary constraints in the warehouse problem is the work by Wolsey and Yaman~\cite{wolsey}.
-There, they assumed that all the bounds are equal to a fixed constant and so $\Ust = \Uxt = \Uyt = U$.
-In this setting, the results of Dreyfus~\cite{dreyfus} provided a description of potential stock levels at any time in an extreme point of the feasible region.
-Using this, Wolsey and Yaman devised network flow formulations and obtained linear time algorithms to solve them.
+To the best of our knowledge, the only paper that studies fixed costs and complementarity constraints in the warehouse problem is the work of Wolsey and Yaman~\cite{wolsey}.
+They also consider problems \eqref{prob:2} and \eqref{prob:3}, but assume that all the purchase, storage, and sales bounds are equal to a fixed constant, i.e., $\Ust=\Uxt=\Uyt=U$.
+In this setting, the results of Dreyfus~\cite{dreyfus} lead to a description of potential stock levels at any time period in an extreme point of the polytope $\Pone$.
+Using this, Wolsey and Yaman devised network flow formulations for problems \eqref{prob:2} and \eqref{prob:3} and obtained linear time algorithms to solve them.
+The methods of Dreyfus~\cite{dreyfus} were also based on dynamic programming and attempts to generalize those methods to arbitrary time-varying bounds do not immediately provide satisfactory descriptions of potential stock levels at extreme points.
+For example in the setting where $\Ust = \Us,\Uxt = \Ux$ and $\Uyt = \Uy$ for all $t\in\tset$, Devalkar et al.~\cite{devalkar} observed that using dynamic programming, one can show that the set of potential stock levels at the end of any time period in an extreme point of $\Pone$ contains multiples of $\gcd(\Us,\Ux,\Uy)$.
+This is a pseudo-polynomially sized set.
+Using our methods, we obtain a set which is strongly polynomial in size.
+Thus, our novel characterization of extreme points of $\Pone$ along with a generalization of the ideas put forth by Wolsey and Yaman~\cite{wolsey} allows us to obtain our results.